pro-tailwind/workshop-gymnastics-companion-site/workshop/challenges/slide-in-confirmation/README.md

 We're using `JSX` for this example just so that we can keep track of the `selectedTime` state, and loop over some time availabilities.

+To add animated stripes to an element, you can use the custom `bg-stripes` utility class - don't build that from scratch in this challenge!

 ---

 ### 🔗 Links